MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 # Installation Instructions

+## Backup Old Configuration

+If upgrading from the legacy version backup the json directory so that you can roll back if something goes wrong.

+## PHP Dependancies

+The following php dependancies are required, on ubuntu/debian:

+\# sudo apt install php-sqlite3 php-curl

 ## On Web Server

 1. Install files into a path or a virtualhost on PHP enabled web server

 2. Configure RouterOs username and password in config.php

-3. Make the json directory and contents writeable by your www user.
+3. Make the the data directory and contents writeable by your www user.

-4. Map site names to IP addresses in ‘json/gateways.json’
+4. Map device names to IP addresses in ‘json/devices.json’ and

-5. Clean the IP address pool of default IP addresses - command:

-\# \> json/ipaddr.json

-6. Generate new IP addresses using provided “ipgen” script - command:

-\# ./ipgen 10.85.1

->   *This command will generate 10.85.1.0/24 into the pool.*

->   *Run command as many times to append /24's to the address pool*

->   *This gift horse command will only consume an ipv4 /24 in x.x.x notation so
->   be warned.*
+5. Add dhcp address ranges for each device.
+You can add any number of comma separated x.x.x.x/xx prefixes.
+PPPoE address pool is in json/pppoe_pool.json.
+You can also add any number of x.x.x.x/xx prefixes for pppoe.

-7. Remember to secure API url with access list especially if running on a publicly accessible webserver
+6. Remember to secure API url with access list especially if running on a publicly accessible webserver

 ## On Mikrotik RouterOs Device/s